Keirsay History, Family Crest & Coats of Arms

 Another 32 words (2 lines of text) are included under the topic Early Keirsay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Keirsay family

-of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
+To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Keirsay were among those contributors: Thomas Kersey, who came to the Somers Islands in 1673; John Kersey, who settled in Philadelphia in 1731; as well as Thomas Kersey, who settled in Maryland in 1775..